Reading Time

 More and more companies are integrating game-based assessments into their recruitment processes, and for good reason.
 In a constantly evolving job market, traditional hiring methods are sometimes no longer enough.
 Game-based assessments offer a fresh, innovative alternative that aligns with the modern job market.
 They combine game elements with scientifically validated methods to assess candidates in a unique way.
 This enables companies to gain deeper insights into both the technical, cognitive, and social skills of candidates.

 Moreover, game-based assessments can create greater engagement and motivation among candidates.
 The game elements make the assessment less formal and often more enjoyable, leading to a more positive experience for candidates.
 However, a challenge can arise when some candidates feel less comfortable with the game elements, potentially resulting in unexpected outcomes.
+Therefore, it is of high importance to take into account whether this form of testing really fits the target group.
 Nevertheless, game-based assessments give companies the opportunity to look beyond the resume and see candidates in action, providing a more complete picture.

 Identifying the right candidates